-Although your lap-warmer seems pawfectly healthy, parasites consider cats 'easy pickings,' and therefore, most cats are silently hosting a range of unwanted visitors.
+Although your lap-warmer may seem pawfectly healthy, cat parasites are very common and are definitely cause for concern.
 These unwanted visitors cause a range of problems for your feline and pose a risk to you as well.

 Parasites are all take and no give.
 Intestinal worms (endoparasites) are slow-burning infections, harvesting their needs from the cat's gut contents.
-This causes 'ill thrift.'
+This causes failure to thrive, also known as 'ill thrift.'
 Signs of this include:

 - Pot belly